Sanatana Resources (CVE:STA) Trading 25% Higher – Should You Buy?

-Sanatana Resources Inc. (CVE:STA – Get Free Report)’s share price was up 25% during trading on Tuesday .
-The company traded as high as C$0.03 and last traded at C$0.03.
-Approximately 455,000 shares traded hands during mid-day trading, an increase of 488% from the average daily volume of 77,348 shares.
+Sanatana Resources Inc. (CVE:STA – Get Free Report) shares shot up 25% on Wednesday .
+The stock traded as high as C$0.03 and last traded at C$0.03.
+455,000 shares were traded during trading, an increase of 488% from the average session volume of 77,348 shares.
 The stock had previously closed at C$0.02.

 Sanatana Resources Stock Performance